Employment Lawyer in Philadelphia, PA

 Saffren & Weinberg is Here to Help

 Did something happen to you at the workplace?
 If you believe that your rights have been violated or are still being violated, ask our compassionate and experienced employment lawyers in Philadelphia, PA, for help.
-We offer FREE consultations and advise you what your rights are under state, federal, or local laws.
+We offer FREE consultations and advise you on your rights under state, federal, or local laws.
 Call today by dialing (215) 576-0100 or use our “contact us” box to send us a message.

 Marc Weinberg Helps People Get the Social Security Benefits They Deserve